-Although electric vehicle batteries have an average life of over ten years, like all batteries, they go through a process of ageing and wear.
+Although electric vehicle batteries have an average life of 15-20 years, like all batteries, they go through a process of ageing and wear.

 But don’t worry – there are several things you can do to help improve the health and longevity of your EV battery, all of which are included in this blog.

-So, stay tuned and follow these six simple tips to take care of your electric car battery and maximise EV battery life.
+Follow our six simple tips to take care of your electric car battery and maximise EV battery life.

-DC rapid EV chargers (usually found on the motorway) are the perfect solution for when your battery is about to die and you need to charge as soon as possible.
+Rapid and ultra-rapid public EV chargers are the perfect solution for when your battery is about to die, and you need to charge as soon as possible.
 With high charging rates of 50kW and above, you can top-up your electric car in as little as 20-45 minutes.

-But you should not rely on these ultra-rapid EV charging points as they put significant strain on your battery, resulting in your EV battery degrading quicker over time and, in turn, decreasing your EV range.
+High direct current (DC) charging rates – classified as rates above 22kW – put significant strain on your battery, resulting in your EV battery degrading quicker over time and, in turn, decreasing your EV range.

 An easy way to improve your charging habits and preserve your battery life is to invest in a smart home EV charger.
 With advanced smart features, you can minimise your reliance on DC rapid chargers and make it easier to ensure your charge is between the advised 20-80% zone.